 Portability gives you freedom, but that doesn’t mean the process is always as smooth as sailing.
 A few challenges along the way include:

-- Rejection by the new insurer: If your medical history is complicated or you have pre-existing disease, the new insurance provider might reject your application after reviewing it.
+If your medical history is complicated or you have pre-existing conditions, the new insurance provider might reject your application after reviewing it.

 RenewBuy significantly simplifies the porting process by offering instant access to plans from India’s top insurers.
 You can: